Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 3. proteinaceous

-How much saliva is secreted in a person per day was mentioned above.
-For example or even comparison, below will indicate how much saliva is secreted in some animals.
+About how much saliva is secreted in a person per day was mentioned above.
+For example or even comparison, below will be indicated how much saliva is secreted in some animals.

-Proteins are the most large group organic components in saliva.
+Proteins are the most big group organic components in saliva.
 Content total protein in saliva is 2.2 g / l.

 • Serum protein: albumin and ɣ-globulins make up 20% of the total protein.

 • Glycoproteins: in the saliva of the salivary glands, they make up 35% of the total protein.
-Their role is not fully understood.
+Their role has not been fully explored.

-Substances of the blood group: in saliva, they are contained in a concentration of 15 mg per liter.
-In the sublingual gland, they are found in a much higher concentration.
+Blood group substances: in saliva are contained in a concentration of 15 mg per liter.
+The sublingual gland contains much higher concentrations.

-• Lipids: concentration in saliva is very low, not exceeding 20 mg per liter.
+• Lipids: the concentration in saliva is very low, not exceeding 20 mg per liter.

-• Enzymes: mainly lysozyme, which is secreted by the parotid salivary gland and is contained in a concentration of 150 - 250 mg / l, which is about 10% of the total protein.
+• Enzymes: mostly lysozyme, which is secreted by the parotid salivary gland and is contained in a concentration of 150 - 250 mg / l, which is about 10% of the total protein.
 Amylase at a concentration of 1 g / l.
-Other enzymes - phosphatase, acetylcholinesterase and ribonuclease arise in similar concentrations.
+Other enzymes - phosphatase, acetylcholinesterase and ribonuclease occur at similar concentrations.

 Inorganic components of human saliva